ConnectedHumber/Air-Quality-Web/README.md

 Parameter			| Type		| Meaning
 --------------------|-----------|---------------------
-`only_with_location`| bool		| Optional.
+`only-with-location`| bool		| Optional.
 If present only devices with a defined location will be returned.
 Useful for getting a list of devices to place on a map.

 Examples: